 Minimum requirements for paint booths in the UK

 By taking the above actions, you’ll be fulfilling the minimum requirements for paint booth maintenance in the UK.
 However, with an annual spray booth service courtesy of AGM Services, you could further drive your productivity and make your system even more energy-efficient.

 Checks that should be in your daily routine

 Before we get going, it should be noted that all spraybooths should be provided with an operating and maintenance manual from the manufacturer which will detail specific maintenance requirements.
 However, the basics for most spraybooths are generally the same.

 Here are the maintenance checks that you should find time to do when you’re going about your weekly and monthly inspections.

 - Unless your spraybooth has a completely grated floor, you should sweep the floor at the start and end of each day.
 Things can get really dusty in and around the booth area, as you’ll likely know!

-- Check and extract filters when necessary.
+- Check and your spray booth filters when necessary.
 We recommend that exhaust filters are changed at regular intervals.
-Operating a spraybooth with clogged filters can increase the cost of operations, as well as reducing airflow in the booth and compromising the quality of the paint finish.
+Operating a spraybooth with clogged filters can increase the cost of operations, as well as reducing airflow in the booth, and compromising the quality of the paint finish.

 - Check your booth pressure and adjust it to ensure it’s running under negative pressure.